 7. Copy, Paste, Reset Styles

-Have you got stuck with replicating an existing style from one page to another page?
-I know it can be frustrating to even re-create the same elements on a new page.
+Have you got stuck with replicating an existing style from one page to another?
+It can be frustrating to re-create the same elements on a new page.
 To solve this problem, you can use Elementor’s “Copy Style” option.

 Elementor allows you to copy a style from a widget, column, or entire section and paste it on any other widget/column/section on the same page or even a different page.